 Disposable water bottles aren’t only a waste of your money, they’re bad for the environment.
 While you get into the habit of meal-prepping and packing your lunch, include fill up a water bottle to avoid grabbing one on your way to work.
 The savings will add up, allowing you to get closer to your savings goal.

 On average, we spend more than $100 a month on cable.
 Are you getting what you want out of this service or are you also spending on streaming services such as Hulu, Netflix, and HBO?
 Consider keeping your streaming services and cutting the cable cord to reap major savings over the course of this year.

 Americans lead the way when it comes to the amount of food that is tossed out each day–150,000 tons–which is about a pound of food per person each day.
 Think of the money that’s going down the drain!
 Before you go to the grocer, think about the meals you’ll make for the week and write down exactly what ingredients you’ll need to prepare them.
 When you get to the store, don’t get anything that’s not on your list.

 Late fees can really mess up your monthly budget.
 Plus, there’s the consideration of your credit score; a missed payment can lower it, which affects your ability to borrow money for bigger purchases in the future.
 Setting up automatic payments online for fixed costs such as insurance, internet, cable, and utilities, you’ll avoid missing a payment.
 For expenses like rent that can’t be paid online, set up reminders in your phone or calendar and pay them at the same time each month so it becomes routine.

 It’s possible you’re spending money on things you don’t really need.
-Save yourself some money by giving them up and redirecting those dollars toward your savings, retirement, or investment accounts.
+Taking the time to study your spending habits will help you save money by redirecting those dollars toward your savings, retirement, or investment accounts.